Policy 100 Information Security Program

 A system is a device that accesses or stores information.
 Systems require controls to protect the information they contain.
 Controls vary according to the criticality of the system and the nature of the information it stores and accesses.
 The OIS classifies systems to help administrators understand how a system will be used, the type of information stored and accessed by that system, and necessary controls for protecting the system and its constituent information.
 Details about how we classify systems are available in Standard 200: Information Security Classification, Labeling, and Handling.

 Individuals with applicable information security roles must regularly monitor and document system-access permissions.
 These permissions are granted according to the principles of least privilege and functionality, are revised as necessary to prevent privilege creep, and are granted such that they maintain separation of duties.
-Please refer to Policy 102: Information Security Authentication, Authorization, Audit and Standard 202: Information Security Access Control for additional details.
+Please refer to Policy 102: Information Security Authentication, Authorization, and Audit and Standard 202 Information Security Identity, Authentication, and Access Control for additional details.

 100.05 Information Security Controls Plan